Řecko

 KEY FEATURES

-- Adopted the euro in the first wave
+- Adopted the euro in the first wave of countries in 2001

-- Sharp FDI increase in recent years
+- Sharp increase in foreign direct investment (FDI) in recent years

-- A maritime giant – the Greek Merchant Marine is the largest in the world
+- A maritime giant – the Greek Merchant Marine is the largest in the world by tonnage

 - Producer and exporter of high-quality jewelry